robert-stuttaford/ct-clug-livecode/README.md

 # ct-clug-18may

 # Agenda

-1) Introduction to Clojure - Deon
+* Introduction to Clojure - Deon
--- Half hour break --
-2) Live coding session - Deon, Robert
+* Live coding session - Deon, Robert
--- Half hour break --
-3) Dive into Datomic OR split up into groups OR ?
+* Dive into Datomic OR split up into groups OR ?

+Plenty of Q&A time.
+Plenty of break time between sessions.

 # Live code session

 To live-code at Cape Town Clojure User Group meetup on 18 May

-# What will we build?
+## What will we build?

 A web app (I know, right?) which we'll use to vote on what topic to dive into after this live-code.